 Despite what some industry players might tell your institution, there is no “one size fits all” approach to accommodating the needs of iOS, Android, Windows, and other platform app users.
 If you ignore the need for a quality healthcare app on each of these platforms, don’t be surprised when this approach leads to disenfranchisement within a significant portion of your target audience.

-Overcoming this challenge starts by working with a developer that meets – and exceeds – the needs of each of the various segments within your base of users.
+The Solution Overcoming this challenge starts by working with a mobile app development company that meets – and exceeds – the needs of each of the various segments within your base of users.
 For example, the recently redesigned and improved offered up by the institution of the same name provides fingerprint security functionality, appointment reminders, and even access to radiology images to users on a wide variety of mobile platforms.
+Some of the leading mobile app development services are taking some unprecedented leaps in the same domain, and it can prove to be helpful to consult with them.

 There’s no denying that this approach requires plenty of additional development time.
 However, delaying a project release date so as to accommodate more platforms is still a far better outcome than launching a healthcare app that marginalizes large portions of your institution’s digital community.